Yellow-rumped flycatcher: Identification

 In all plumages the yellow rump is distinctive.
-The white supercilium of the male is distinctive, separating it from the narcissus flycatcher and the Chinese flycatcher.
+The white supercilium of the male is distinctive, separating it from the narcissus flycatcher and the green-backed flycatcher.
 Females and first year males are olive grey above with blackish tail.

 Hartert (1910) treated this species as a member of the narcissina group.
 Some individuals with yellow supercilium have been considered as hybrids with the narcissus flycatcher.
 Included in this species complex was the species called Elise's flycatcher, usually treated as a subspecies of the narcissus flycatcher.
 Both elisae and zanthopygia have been observed to breed separately in the same area of oak forest near Peking strengthening the case for their distinctness.
 There are also clear call and morphological differences between the two.

 The genus Muscicapa has been considered polyphyletic and is still in the process of being resolved, although the genus Ficedula is now considered monophyletic with their origins in east Asia and diversification following climate changes in the Pliocene.

 Males have black upperparts with a white supercilium and wingpatch, rich yellow underparts and rump.
 Females are greyish or olive-green above, paler below, with wingbar and yellow rump.
 They may show yellow on the throat.